VincentJerico/DCIT-22/README.md

 # DCIT-22
-# this rep is for my DCIT22 course (Computer Programming).
+# This rep is for my DCIT22 course (Computer Programming).
-# here I place all of my DCIT22 proj & activities
+# Here I place all of my DCIT22 proj & activities